(This post contains spoilers. Go watch "Frozen II" before you read it)

 Soon after, Iduna sings "All is Found" - and this song is full of crucial information about Ahtohallan.
 "In this river all is found".
 She contains "the answers and a path for you".
 "She will sing to those who'll hear, and in her song all magic flows".
 She is called "mother" - like how God is called "Father".
 It is very clear that Ahtohallan, as described in this song, is far more than just a river.
 The claims about her are plenary in scope, and she is again ascribed personhood - a mother who knows things and sings to you.

 Digging a little deeper, into the real-life lore behind the movie itself, reveals far more.
 "Ahtohallan" is a strangely specific name - contrast it with the other generic place names in the movie, like "the Enchanted Forest" or "the Dark Sea".
-This specificity, in addition to further implying personhood, comes to us because it has a basis in real life: Ahto is an actual god in Finnish mythology.
+This specificity, in addition to further implying personhood, comes to us because it has some bases in real life: "Atahocan" is a Native American creator diety.
+Similarly, in Scandinavia, Ahto is a god in Finnish mythology.
 A god of the sea, who dwells in his sea-castle called Ahtola.
 "Halla" is Finnish for frost.
-This cannot be a coincidence: the creators of the movie must have intended it.
+All this cannot be a coincidence: the creators of the movie must have intended it.
 Now, I don't speak Finnish, but it's pretty clear that "Ahtohallan" can mean something like "frozen sea god", or "the god who dwells in the frozen waters".
 This gives us a direct link between "Ahtohallan" and divinity, along with the power, consciousness, and agency that it implies.
 With all this, I think it's best to think of Ahtohallan the glacier as a numinous place - something like a natural temple to the god "Ahtohallan".

 Next, let us consider the Voice: the "ah-ah ah-ah" that calls out to Elsa, whom she initially calls "secret siren" during "Into the Unknown".
 Who, or what, is calling to Elsa?
 What is the nature of the Voice?
 One obvious answer is Ahtohallan itself: after all, we just got through the line in "All is found" where it says that Ahtohallan will sing to those who'll hear.
 But could it possibly be Iduna, whose image appears in Ahtohallan when Elsa finally gets there?
 Could it be Elsa herself, according to some interpretations of "Show Yourself"?